panchorifa/pipeline/README.md

 https://s3.amazonaws.com/dox-hiring-samples/npi-samples/npi-sample-2018-02-13.csv
 ```

-Your task is to create a re-usable pipeline that can be used to copy CSV data from a HTTP URL into a MySQL database.
+Your task is to create a re-usable pipeline that can be used to append CSV data from a HTTP URL into a MySQL database.
 This should be a _generic_ pipeline that could be re-used for multiple datasets, not just this NPI CSV.
+Your script should create the table if it doesn't exist, but don't worry about guessing the right type for the columns.
+For this exercise simply making everything VARCHAR or TEXT columns would be fine.
+You can expect any files used with this tool to have headers with the column names.

 We will invoke your pipeline with e.g.: